BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \subsubsection{Hyperparameter Optimization (HPO)}

-Although the analytical placers are currently the mainstream methods for chip placement, they usually involve numerous hyperparameters that must be tuned carefully, and inappropriate adjustments can significantly degrade performance~\cite{agnesina2023autodmp}.
-BBO algorithms have proven to be efficient methods for HPO and achieve excellent performance on various tasks.
-Therefore, an effective problem formulation of BBO for chip placement~\cite{agnesina2023autodmp} is to use BBO to tune the hyperparameters of the state-of-the-art analytical placer, e.g., DREAMPlace~\cite{lin2020dreamplace,dreamplace3,dreamplace4}.
+Although analytical placers are currently the mainstream methods for chip placement, they usually involve numerous hyperparameters that must be tuned carefully, and inappropriate adjustments can significantly degrade performance~\cite{agnesina2023autodmp}.
+BBO algorithms have proven effective for HPO and have achieved excellent performance on various tasks.
+Therefore, an effective problem formulation of BBO for chip placement~\cite{agnesina2023autodmp} is to use BBO to tune the hyperparameters of the state-of-the-art analytical placer, e.g., DREAMPlace~\cite{lin2020dreamplace,dreamplace4}.
 In the HPO formulation, we set the search space for chip placement as the hyperparameter space $\Theta$ of DREAMPlace, with details shown in Table~\ref{tab:hpo-search-space}.
 The first part in Table~\ref{tab:hpo-search-space} consists of the general placement configurations, and the second part includes the configurations at each iteration of DREAMPlace.
 The mixed search space requires specialized operators for handling both discrete and continuous variables.
-The detailed HPO formulation is shown in Algorithm~\ref{alg:hpo_algorithm}, where running a configured DREAMPlace corresponds to the procedure of solution decoding, which generates a placement result of modules.
+The detailed HPO formulation is shown in Algorithm~\ref{alg:hpo_algorithm}, where running a configured DREAMPlace serves as solution decoding and generates a module placement.

-Note that the three BBO formulations in BBOPlace-Bench involve different search spaces: permutation, continuous, and mixed (both continuous and discrete) search spaces, which thus are helpful for developing various types of BBO algorithms.
-The search space size of SP and MGO is related to the number of macros, while the search space for HPO is fixed, i.e., the hyperparameter space of the analytical placer DREAMPlace.
-As the number of macros can be specified arbitrarily in our BBOPlace-Benchmark, the SP and MGO formulations can also be used for research on high-dimensional BBO, which is a recent popular topic in BBO.
+Note that the three BBO formulations in BBOPlace-Bench involve different search spaces: permutation, continuous, and mixed (both continuous and discrete) search spaces, which support the development of various types of BBO algorithms.
+The search space dimensionality is directly determined by the formulation and the number of macros $k$: SP requires two permutations of length $k$, MGO has a dimensionality of $2k$ (the $x$ and $y$ coordinates for each macro), while HPO has a fixed dimensionality of 15 (the number of hyperparameters tuned, as shown in Table~\ref{tab:hpo-search-space}).
+As the number of macros can be specified arbitrarily in our BBOPlace-Bench, the SP and MGO formulations can also be used for research on high-dimensional BBO, which is a popular recent topic in BBO.